The Academy is currently OPEN to all students.

-Full details of our reopening plans from September 2020 are available here.
+Full details of the process in place from September 2020 are available here.

-The Education Endowment Foundation has published additional resources that you may find useful, these can be accessed here.
+The Education Endowment Foundation has published additional resources to support their independent study, these can be accessed here.

 Working from home isn’t quite the same as working from in the Academy, and we appreciate this.
 We’re expecting students to work for a few hours each day, but they’ll also need further enrichment such as daily exercise and reading for pleasure to keep them motivated, happy, and in good mental and physical health.

 We have been advised by Sandwell Local Authority that there are a variety of email and text message scams which are targeting families since the COVID-19 outbreak.
-In particular, this week there have been a number of messages sent offering payments for Free School Meals (FSM), rent rebates, and tax refunds.
-In all cases, they ask parents/carers to click a link and enter their bank details to access the repayment.
 Please do not click these links or give your bank details to any sender of these texts/emails.

 You can see the most up-to-date guidance available from the NHS here.